 1. Haggle in the souks

-It’s hard to describe just how expansive the souks of Marrakesh are.
+It’s hard to describe just how expansive the souks of Marrakech are.
 You can buy almost anything, from baskets to teapots, leather goods, scarfs, herbs, beauty products, homeware items and clothes.
 Whilst the souks can be a bit of a tourist trap these days, it is fun to look around and to imagine all the trade that has happened here over hundreds of years.
-It is well known that you should never pay the full price quoted at a souk, and the shopkeepers seem to enjoy bartering for most items.
-The exceptions are items with a fixed price listed for example food or herbs which are sold by weight.

-The secret garden of Marrakesh is a beautiful courtyard area enclosed by a riad, that was restored in 2016.
-Prior to this the area had been in complete disrepair.
-The project, led by a group of entrepreneurs included the full restoration of the gardens and surrounding buildings.
-The two areas are sectioned into a traditional Moroccan garden and a tropical garden containing unusual plants from around the world.
-There are two cafes which provide tranquil areas for a cold drink or a local mint tea.
-This was my favourite sight in Marrakesh and exceeded my expectations; a must see if you enjoy plants, gardens and peaceful settings.
+The gardens are sectioned into two areas; a Moroccan garden and a tropical garden containing unusual plants from around the world.
+There are also two cafes which provide tranquil areas for a cold drink or a local mint tea.
+This was my favourite sight in Marrakech and exceeded my expectations; a must see if you enjoy plants, gardens and peaceful settings.

 3. Visit the palaces

 El Badi Palace is much older, and was built in the 16th century.
 It is certainty not as picturesque and well kept as the Bahia palace, but has more written information to read and is much bigger and quieter.
-They are both worth visiting but I’d say that overall I enjoyed the Badi palace more due to being able to explore a bit more independently, and because it was not so busy.
+They are both totally worth visiting but I’d say that overall I enjoyed the Badi palace more due to being able to explore a bit more independently, and because it was not so busy.

 4. Take a food tour